dlbewley/guifreelife-src/content/blog/CoreOS-Image-Layering-Autofs.md

 To upload (push) or download (pull) an image from a registry requires a credential called a "pull-secret".

 OpenShift includes a global pull secret which is supplied during installation and stored in the `openshift-config` namespace.
-This has privilege to download the CoreOS image, but we also need a credential to push our custom image to a registry.
+This has privilege to download the base CoreOS image, but we also need a credential to push our custom image to a registry.

-The image will be built by the _builder_ ServiceAccount in the `openshift-machine-config-operator` namespace, so we need to create a credential and associate it with this "user".
+The image will be built by the _builder_ ServiceAccount in the `openshift-machine-config-operator` namespace, so we need to create a credential and associate it with this user.

 > {{< collapsable prompt=" 🔧 **Creating a Builder Pull Secret for Pushing**" collapse=false md=true >}}